gkirat20/Chinook---Online-Learning-Platform/SAM/README.md

 # Amazon API Gateway REST API to Amazon DynamoDB

-This pattern creates an Amazon API Gateway REST API that integrates with an Amazon DynamoDB table.
+This pattern creates an Amazon API Gateway REST API that integrates with an Amazon DynamoDB table

 Learn more about this pattern at Serverless Land Patterns: http://serverlessland.com/patterns/apigw-dynamodb.